DrMint/Intranet-Lets-Encrypt-Certification/README.md

 myserv 1800 IN A 192.168.1.200
 ```
 Of course, you usually don't have to write the line directly and you can use whatever form the registrar provides you.

+If you want to use example.com directly (no subdomain), use @ instead of myserv in the DNS record line.

 ## Setting the server
 On the server (in this example, it's running on Debian 10) add this script to `/etc/apache2/sites-available/default-le-ssl.conf` (or whatever file you're using for the VirtualHost):